 Short Course Configure and Maintain Industrial Control Systems Networks

-This course suits individuals looking to gain a fundamental understanding of control processes and applications of Direct Digital Controllers (DDC) in the HVAC sector.
+This course covers UEENEEI150A – Develop, enter and verify discrete control programs for programmable controllers.
+It is suited to individuals looking to gain a fundamental understanding of control processes and applications of Direct Digital Controllers (DDC) in the HVAC sector.
 It is also suitable for those seeking to enter the field of Building Management System (BMS) Controls, servicing and engineering.

 The course outline consists of:

-- Have a basic understanding of the control process
+- Develop a basic understanding of the control process

 - Describe what a sensor is and its use